 On June 19, 2001 – the 25th anniversary of his ordination to the priesthood – then Fr.
 Dolan was named the Auxiliary Bishop of St. Louis by Pope John Paul II.
 The new Bishop Dolan chose for his Episcopal motto the profession of faith of St. Peter: Ad Quem Ibimus, “Lord To Whom Shall We Go?”
 (Jn 6:68).

-Cardinal Dolan served as chairman of Catholic Relief Services from January 2009 – November 2010.
-He is currently a member of the Board of Trustees of The Catholic University of America.
-He is also a member of the Pontifical Council for Promoting New Evangelization and the Pontifical Council for Social Communications.
+Cardinal Dolan served as chairman of Catholic Relief Services, and is a member of the Board of Trustees of The Catholic University of America.
+He is also a member of the Pontifical Council for Promoting New Evangelization.

-On January 6, 2012, His Holiness Pope Benedict XVI announced that Cardinal Dolan was to be appointed to the College of Cardinals.
-He was elevated in the Consistory of February 18, 2012.
+On January 6, 2012, His Holiness Pope Benedict XVI announced that Timothy Dolan was to be appointed to the College of Cardinals.

 Following the resignation of Pope Benedict XVI, Cardinal Dolan participated in the Conclave that elected Pope Francis in March, 2013.